-Liquid Audio offers some of the finest hi-fi equipment available in Perth, Western Australia.
-Every piece is carefully selected, meticulously inspected and serviced, so you can purchase with confidence.
+Liquid Audio offers some of the finest hi-fi equipment available.
+Each piece is carefully selected, meticulously inspected and serviced, so you can purchase with confidence.

-Here is your chance to own a very rare and extensively upgraded Musical Fidelity Tri-Vista 21 192K Tube DAC, in almost pristine, unmarked condition.
-Priced @ $1750.
+Here is your chance to own a very rare, extensively upgraded Musical Fidelity Tri-Vista 21 Tube DAC, in pristine, unmarked condition.
+Priced @ just $1595.

 Specifications, courtesy of Musical Fidelity: